lingobong/react-native-lingradient/README.md

 ...
 render(){
-    return (<Lingradient
+    // if state.color1 or state.color2 changed, Lingradient will change with animation return (<Lingradient
         colors={[ this.state.color1, this.state.color2 ]}
         locations={[0, 1]}
         style={{ width: 300, height: 300 }}
         useAngle={true}
         angle={0}

+        duration={1000}
     />)
 }
 ```